Breizhtorm/Contact-Form-7-Signature-Addon/readme.txt

 };
 `

-= As a theme developer, what changed for me with version 4 ? =
+= Since version 4.0 i got Javascript errors.
+What changed and what can i do ? =

 The main thing that changed is the way you can interact with the plugin.
-There's now a jQuery plugin for that, and i got rid of the old JS functions.
+There's now a jQuery plugin for that, and i got rid of all the old JS functions like sigFieldsResize and sigFieldsClear.

-Available methods are :
+Available methods are now :

 `$('div.wpcf7 > form').wpcf7ResizeSignatures();` to resize fields
 `$('div.wpcf7 > form').wpcf7ClearSignatures();` to clear fields
 `$('div.wpcf7 > form').wpcf7InitSignatures();` to reload fields

+So you only have to replace the former functions by this new ones.

 == Changelog ==

 = 4.0 =
 * Technical refactoring
-    - now using jQuery : if you were using the old sigFieldsResize function for example, please update to its jQuery counterpart, see [FAQ](http://wordpress.org/plugins/contact-form-7-signature-addon/faq/)).
+    - now using jQuery : if you were using the old sigFieldsResize function for example, please update to its jQuery counterpart, see [FAQ](http://wordpress.org/plugins/contact-form-7-signature-addon/faq/).
     - new plugin architecture using [Wordpress Plugin Boilerplate](https://wppb.me/)
 * Dumped support for old CF7 versions
 * CF7 4.6+ is now made mandatory on plugin activation
+* It is possible to use base 64 encoded inline image again
+* Storing plugin version in WP options for upgrade purpose

 = 3.2.1 =
 * Fixed a bug when there's no submit button in form